sebastjanm/gratitude-bee/docs/realtime-chat.md

 4.  **Sending Messages**: A new message is inserted into the `messages` table.
 The `on_new_message` trigger automatically updates the parent `conversations` table, which in turn updates the conversation list preview for both users in real-time.
 ---

 I've made the necessary updates to `docs/realtime-chat.md` to reflect the current architecture.
-The changes include correcting the `users` table to `profiles`, adding the avatar upload feature, detailing the development workflow with EAS Build, and updating the component descriptions with recent fixes.
+The changes include correcting the `users` table to `users`, adding the avatar upload feature, detailing the development workflow with EAS Build, and updating the component descriptions with recent fixes.
 I'm now applying these changes to the file.